 If you find this site helpful please click "like" here...

-Jazz Guitar Scales is part 14 in a 14 part series on beginner guitar lessons.
+Jazz Guitar Scales is part 14 in a 14 part series on learn to play guitar lessons.
 In these jazz guitar lessons free information is available on all of the guitar scales.
 We will discuss not only diatonic scales like the e minor scale, but also the harmonic minor scale and the melodic minor scale.

 In jazz, you can use all of the scales we have covered in the earlier parts of this course.
 Jazz guitar greats utilize everything from their palette like a painter with many colors to choose from.